28. AGX Dynamics API Access

 }

 By including RigidBodyOperations.h in any Unreal Engine module it is now possible to call FRigidBodyOperations::ManipulateBody from that module.
 A FRigidBodyBarrier instance can be fetched from an UAGX_RigidBodyComponent using UAGX_RigidBodyComponent::GetNative if the component has been given a native AGX Dynamics body.
 Check with UAGX_RigidBodyComponent::HasNative().
+If the Component doesn’t have a native then nullptr is returned from GetNative.
 In general, no native AGX Dynamics objects are create until the BeginPlay callback, so they aren’t available while working the Unreal Editor.
+During Begin Play the native AGX Dynamics objects are created in the order Unreal Engine calls Begin Play on the Components.
+During Begin Play, where it is uncertain if a particular Component has had its native created yet we can call GetOrCreateNative instead of GetNative to fast-track the native creation of that Component.